Advantages of Metal Tube Cutting for Medical Devices

 The type of true metal cutting that we excel at — such as cutoff of thin wall steel tubing for medical devices and other precision applications — is actually quite unique.
-For these very exact and high-volume requirements, our methods of cutting metal tubing takes center stage over machining tubes or other available tube cutting methods.
+For these very exact and high-volume requirements, our methods of cutting metal tube takes center stage over machining tubes or other available metal tube cutting methods.

-Superior Results for Cutting Metal Tubing
+Superior Results for Metal Tube Cutting

-For hypodermic tubing and other very small tubing that our customers are typically looking for, the problem is that — depending on how the process is performed — some cutting processes can produce issues such as:
+For hypodermic tubing and other small diameter tubing that our customers are typically looking for, the problem is that — depending on how the process is performed — some cutting processes can produce issues such as:

 - Clogging the inside diameter (ID)

 - Collapsing the tube ends